What is an Informational Interview?

 Build a set of questions to ask

 Do your research first, learn everything you can about the company or person via their websites, LinkedIn pages, social media and a google search.
-Use the informational quick guide or Questions for Your Mentor Quick Guide attachments on the networking tile on handshake to review sample questions but try to customize these to your field.
+Use the Handshake networking tile to review networking guides and sample questions but try to customize these to your field.
 Think about what you need to know to determine if this job, company or industry would be a good fit for you.

 Have a resume ready in case they ask for it or request to share it with a contact.